 Hi there, my name is Anastasia Stacey Andros (feel free to call me “Stacey” if you choose to get in touch by email or connect on LinkedIn) and I am the person behind EnglishLab.Net, which is a privately managed website for learners and teachers of English as a Foreign or Second Language.
-I would eventually like it to grow to be a fully-fledged educational portal devoted to teaching and learning different languages, because English is not the only language that is worth learning!
+I would eventually like it to grow to be a fully fledged educational technology portal devoted to teaching and learning different languages … simply because English is not the only language that is worth learning!
 There are many more out there and I, for one, am fluent in three – English, Estonian, and Russian – and I am still learning them all.

-EnglishLab.Net (the website) is both my hobby and a personalized teaching tool which I use in my job working for various educational institutions.
+EnglishLab.Net (the website) is both my hobby and a personalized teaching tool which I use in my job (working for various educational institutions) and in my studies.
 The portal has been affiliated with its namesake EnglishLab.Net OÜ (registered in Estonia, Reg 11713192, KKMR / VAT EE101411556) – a private limited company that sells and renders electronically educational language services such as online English lessons by Skype and other IP telephony solutions as well as web-based learning management systems since 2009.

 If you have any suggestions to make as to how EnglishLab.Net could be improved, feel free to drop me a line – I will appreciate your help.
-You can write in any of the four languages: English, Russian, Estonian or German, I would prefer one of the former three though, as I am operationally proficient in them all.
+You can write in any of the three languages: English, Russian, or Estonian.
+I am operationally proficient in them all.

 I am particularly looking forward to making friends with other teachers of English as a Foreign or Second Language (or any other language) who practise computer-assisted language teaching, are interested in Educational Multimedia Design and VLEs (Virtual Learning Environments) aka CMSs (Content Management Systems).

 Learning foreign languages is the most noteworthy hobby of mine.
-Apart from the languages I have already mentioned, I have also studied and can make myself understood in a dozen other languages as a tourist (A1+ survival level, which is surprizingly sufficient as long as you do aspire to discuss abstract concepts), and I am a big fan of Latin and Greek.
+Apart from the languages I have already mentioned, I have also studied and can make myself understood in a dozen other languages as a tourist (A1+ survival level, which is surprizingly sufficient as long as you do aspire to discuss abstract concepts), and I am a big fan of Latin and Greek (from the etymological perspective).
 I guess that like all people who have travelled overseas, I manage to learn a few pages of every phrasebook I buy whenever I set out to visit a country I have never been to before.

-* “Anastasia” is my forename, and so is “Stacey”.
+“Anastasia” is my forename, and so is “Stacey”.
 The former is of Greek origin and stands for “resurrected” or “brought back to life” in English.
-Some people call me “Stacey” for short.
+Some people prefer to call me “Stacey” for short.
 It is indeed shorter and easier to pronounce than “Anastasia”.
 I am fine with either name as long as both are not in use in the same conversation.
 “Andros” is my surname.
 It is also of Greek origin and means “a person” or “a man” in English.
 Despite having such a name, I am not an ethnic Greek.
 Actually, it is a bit of a mystery what my ethnic origin is, but this is the only mystery I do not want to solve because my family is a real melting pot and I do not want to take sides or cause ethnic strife in my own home.